bensuffolk/dca/README.md

 Then for every market pair you will need to section to define how much you wish to buy and what to do with it.

 `buy-enabled` Must be set to true for any purchases to be made.

+`max-buy-price` Optional.
+The maximum price you are willing to pay for this coin.
+If the current market price is above this no purchase will be made.

+**Note: You are buying at market price, so the price you actually pay may rise above this threshold during the actual buy transaction.**

 `buy-fund` Is how much you want to buy.
 You will need to specify either this or buy-amount.